WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

 - drop data if missing latitude/longitude
 - copy results into sites.csv and export

 Sample data (all columns not included):

    WaDESiteUUID | SiteNativeID | SiteTypeCV | Long | Lat
    ------------ | ------------ | ---------- | ---- | ----
    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618

+Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (sites_mandatoryFieldMissing.csv) to be passed back to the organization supplying the data.
+Mandatory fields include: - SiteUUID - SiteName - CoordinateMethodCV - EPSGCodeCV

 ##  2. watersources_UT.py - generate list of water sources from which water is allocated from
 Tables required:
 Water_Master.csv (Master Table containing Utah Water Right and Exchange Information from PUBDUMP) and PointofDiversionTable.csv (Water Rights, Change, and Exchange Point of Diversion Table from PUBDUMP)